JonCooperWorks/harness/README.md

 Harness implements a two-party authorization system:

-1. **Principal Authorization**: Firm leadership (principal) cryptographically signs and encrypts the exploit payload using their private key.
-This signature proves the exploit has been reviewed and approved by authorized personnel.
+1. **Principal Authorization**: Firm leadership (principal) cryptographically signs and encrypts exploit payloads using their private key, creating a stockpile of approved exploits.
+These exploits are reusable and can be stored securely.
+The principal's signature proves the exploit has been reviewed and approved by authorized personnel.

-2. **Client Authorization**: The client must possess the harness private key (stored in OS keystore) to decrypt and execute the exploit.
-Without this key, execution is cryptographically impossible.
-Possession of the harness key represents explicit client approval.
+2. **Client Authorization**: The client (President) cryptographically signs the execution arguments (targeting information) using their private key.
+This signature proves the client has approved the specific targeting parameters for this execution.
+The client's signature on the args represents explicit approval for using the exploit against specific targets.

 3. **Execution**: The harness verifies both authorizations before execution:
-   - Verifies the principal's signature (proves principal approval)
+   - Verifies the principal's signature on the exploit payload (proves principal approval of the exploit)
-   - Requires the client's private key to decrypt (proves client approval)
+   - Verifies the client's signature on the execution arguments (proves client approval of targeting)
-   - Only executes if both conditions are met
+   - Only executes if both signatures are valid

-**Result**: A pentester cannot execute an exploit unless both the principal has signed it AND the client has provided their decryption key (representing approval).
+**Result**: A pentester cannot execute an exploit unless both the principal has signed the exploit payload AND the client has signed the execution arguments (targeting info).
+Both parties must cryptographically approve their respective components.

 ## Threat Model & Rationale